Sunset at Minesing Wetlands, Ontario (Photo by Ethan Meleg)

 One of the largest wetlands in Ontario

-Minesing Wetlands, located 20 kilometres west of Barrie, is one of the largest, 23,055 acres (9,330 hectares) and least disturbed wetlands.
+The Minesing Wetlands, located 20 kilometres west of Barrie, is one of the largest and least disturbed wetlands in southern Ontario.
+The unique wetlands cover over 16,000 acres (6,515 hectares), and along with their significant surrounding buffer areas make up a total area of over 27,000 acres (10,936 hectares).
 This rare marsh, swamp and fen complex has been recognized as a key area for wetland conservation by the Eastern Habitat Joint Venture of the North American Waterfowl Management Plan.
-Since 1974, the Nature Conservancy of Canada and its partners have protected close to 10,000 acres (4,047 hectares) of significant habitat in Minesing Wetlands.
+Since 1974, the Nature Conservancy of Canada and its partners have protected over 12,000 acres (4,972 hectares) of significant habitat in the Minesing Wetlands.

-Minesing Wetlands is recognized as an Internationally Significant Ramsar boreal wetland, a Provincially Significant Wetland and a Provincially Significant Life Science Area of Natural and Scientific Interest.
-Conservation lands in this important natural area are managed by the Nottawasaga Valley Conservation Authority in partnership with NCC.
-According to the Ministry of Natural Resources, it is the largest and best example of fen bog in southern Ontario, one of the most diverse undisturbed wetland tracts in Canada.
+The Minesing Wetlands are recognized as an Internationally Significant Ramsar boreal wetland, a Provincially Significant Wetland and a Provincially Significant Life Science Area of Natural and Scientific Interest.
+Conservation lands in this important natural area are owned and managed by a number of conservation partners, including the Nature Conservancy of Canada, the Nottawasaga Valley Conservation Authority, Ducks Unlimited Canada, the County of Simcoe and Ontario Parks.
+The Minesing Wetlands offer one of the largest and best examples of fen habitat in southern Ontario, and one of the most diverse undisturbed wetland tracts in Canada.

 Important ecosystems at the heart of the water cycle

-A healthy ecosystem features a balance among all its elements — plants, animals (including humans), soil, air and water.
+A healthy ecosystem features a balance among all its elements — plants, animals, humans, soil, air and water.
 Ecosystems are at the heart of the water cycle, including forests, grasslands and wetlands.

 Wetlands are unique ecosystem areas where land and water habitats meet, creating one of the most productive habitats in North America for vulnerable wetland birds and animals.

-Close to 65 percent of the world’s wetlands have disappeared since the 1900s.
+Over 65 percent of the world’s wetlands have disappeared since the 1900s

 Top 5 Minesing Facts

-- Contains over 1,000 species of plants and animals including rare species such as the eastern prairie fringed-orchid, Hine’s emerald dragonfly, spotted turtle and cerulean warbler.
+2. Contains over 1,000 species of plants and animals, including rare species such as lake sturgeon, Blanding’s turtle and cerulean warbler.

-- Minesing Wetlands is a wetland of international significance on par with the Everglades in Florida (same classification but less alligators).
+4. The Minesing Wetlands are a wetland of international significance on par with the Everglades in Florida (same classification; less alligators).

-- Many rivers including Mad River, Willow Creek, Coates Creek and the Nottawasaga River meet in Minesing before draining out into Georgian Bay — you can canoe or kayak the rivers and paddle right over their banks into the expanses of flooded swamp forest and open marsh in the spring.
+5. Many rivers, including the Mad River, Willow Creek and Nottawasaga River, meet in Minesing before draining out into Georgian Bay.
+You can canoe or kayak the rivers and paddle right over their banks in the spring, into the expanses of flooded swamp forest and open marsh.

 The Heart of Minesing Wetlands

 Our donors are the heart of our conservation work in Ontario.
 We are supported by an incredible community — a support base that is fundamental to our success.
 The successful conservation of Minesing Wetlands would not have been achieved without our donors, including Ontario Power Generation (OPG).
-It is through this partnership that we were able to foster and enhance biodiversity by completing a Forest Health Plan, addressing stream restoration and stewardship needs, monitoring rare species and classifying vegetation communities in Minesing Wetlands.
+It is through this partnership that we were able to foster and enhance biodiversity by completing a Landscape Conductivity Study, addressing stream restoration and stewardship needs, monitoring rare species and classifying vegetation communities in Minesing Wetlands.